Colorado city 7th in nation to run solely on renewable power

 GLENWOOD SPRINGS, Colo.
-(AP) — A Colorado city is set to become the nation’s seventh municipality powered entirely by renewable energy sources.
+(AP) — Glenwood Springs is set to become the nation’s seventh municipality powered entirely by renewable energy sources.

 The Post Independent reported Wednesday that the mayor of Glenwood Springs and an official from the Municipal Energy Agency of Nebraska signed an electric supply contract during a public ceremony Wednesday at the Glenwood Caverns Adventure Park.